joncamfield/satcommthreats/en.md

 ## Communication Interception

 Similarly to the device geo-location options, interception of satellite communication has a range of technical options as well as legal pathways.
-Interception can take place nearby using ground-based equipment, by using commercial and private satellite options, and by intercepting the signal from the satellite back down to its earthstation or even by way of other satellites.
-Further, a small number of nations have the ability to position satellites alongside (“co-orbital”) popular communication satellites to eavesdrop on communications to/from that satellite.
+Interception of satellite phone calls can take place nearby using ground-based equipment.
+Interception of any satellite device can take place by intercepting the signal from the satellite back down to its earthstation, or even by using commercial and private satellite options.
+Finally, a small number of nations have the ability to position satellites alongside (“co-orbital”) popular communication satellites to eavesdrop on communications to/from that satellite.
 While this is very rare and much more likely focused on military/defense outcomes, there are many similarly capable commercial options.

-Sadly, research to date has revealed that the baseline security of the communication is not a priority for providers or the standards-setting bodies.

-This means that without additional encryption, basic satellite communication is both insecure and easy to passively monitor.
+Further, research to date has revealed that the baseline security of the communication is not a priority for providers or the standards-setting bodies. **This means that without additional encryption, basic satellite communication is both insecure and easy to passively monitor.**

 ### Mitigations